 The Grandview Heights Public Library is asking the community to renew a 5-year 2.5 mill operating levy, with a 2 mill increase.
-If approved, the change would be effective January 1, 2017, and collections would begin in 2018.
+If approved, the levy would be effective January 1, 2017, and collections would begin in 2018.
 The current 2.5 mill levy will expire at the end of this year with collections ending in 2017.

 - Why is this levy necessary?
 Why is there an increase?

 The current expiring levy provides approximately 25% of the Library’s operating revenue.
-The renewal of this levy is needed to maintain the current level of library services.
+The renewal of this levy is needed to maintain library services.
 This includes maintaining current hours, staffing, programs, and materials (books, music, movies, etc.).
 The increased millage is needed to cover necessary repairs to the Library building.
 Many of the Library’s mechanical systems (Heating and Cooling, Fire Alarm, Electrical, and Roofs) are in need of repair or replacement.
 Many of the systems are at the end of or beyond their service life.
 A recently conducted Facilities Audit indicated that approximately $2.1M in capital expenditures will be needed over the next 5-6 years for necessary repairs and replacements to maintain the building.
 The last major building update was 28 years ago, in 1988.
 More than half of the building was here before then.
 The original part of the building was built in 1936.